Chalcogenide MWIR Fused Fiber Combiner

 * Customers outside of the United States, please note our current export permit limits the combined input power under 5 Watts (CW).

 The input fiber connector types include FC/APC, FC/PC, SMA or IRflex’s FC/B® - the FC connector at Brewster Angle that enables perfect coupling without reflection with polarized laser beam.
 The standard output fiber connector is SMA connector.

 Due to chalcogenide glass’ high refractive index (n=2.4), approximately 17% of the light will be reflected at each interface, which results in a total transmission of 69% of the incident light.
 To meet optimum transmission requirements, the fiber end faces may need to have anti-reflection (AR) coatings to increase the throughput of the system and reduce hazards caused by reflections traveling backwards through the system (ghost images).
 AR coating is also very durable, with resistance to both physical and environmental damage.

-IRflex offers Anti-reflection coating, broadband or at a specific wavelength, to any flat input and output fiber connector of the MWIR Fused Fiber Combiner as an option.
+IRflex uses industrial experts to offer anti-reflection coating, broadband or at a specific wavelength, to any flat input and output fiber connector of the MWIR Fused Fiber Combiner as an option.